Have You Been Tested Lately?

 Seeing the test in progress

-I am ready to go…to prison and death.
+to prison and death.

 Peter’s test at this time was not to go to prison and death: that test would come in the future.
 The test at hand was answering the statement of a servant girl in the courtyard, “This man was with him.”
 Jesus warned Peter that he would be tested, that the test would come before dawn, and it would involve denying the Lord Jesus.
 We can look at it now and say that Peter should have been prepared, but the test seemed to catch him unaware.